KevinTopollaj/MasterGit/README.md

 `cd myDirectory`

-> 3. Create a new Git Repository :
+> 3. Create a new Git repository :

 `git init`

-> 4. Check the status of your Repository :
+> 4. Check the status of your repository :

 `git status`